 If you don’t know where you’re going how will you know when you get there?

-To develop something effectively it helps to understand and agree what it is you’re trying to achieve.
+To develop your workplace wellbeing strategy it helps to understand and agree what it is you’re trying to achieve.
 This brings us to defining what wellbeing is.
 What do you understand by the term workplace wellbeing?
 What is your vision for it in your organisation?

 At Improveon we define wellbeing as:

-Our proprietary CANBE model of wellbeing integrates physical, psychological, social, environmental, spiritual and financial elements across 5 core domains.
+Our proprietary CANBE Wellbeing Model integrates mental, emotional, physical, spiritual, social, cultural, environmental, and economic domains across 5 core dimensions.